ALHelton/ALHelton/README.md

 ✨ I am a Software Developer with a background in visual arts and education ✨
  <br>
  <br>
-🎓 Graduate of Turing School of Software & Design 🎓
+🎓 Turing School of Software & Design | Backend Software Certificate 2023 🎓
   <br>
 🌱 Working with Ruby & Ruby on Rails and Learning Javascript 🌱
  <br>